LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 - `CMake <https://cmake.org/>`_ version 3.23 or greater when building the HIP back-end, and version 3.20 or greater otherwise.
 - A C++ 14 standard compliant compiler

-Please see `RAJA Dependencies <https://raja.readthedocs.io/en/develop/sphinx/user_guide/getting_started.html#dependencies>`_ for more information.
+Please see `RAJA Dependencies <https://raja.readthedocs.io/en/develop/sphinx/user_guide/getting_started.html#dependencies>`_ for more information about
+RAJA dependencies.

 .. _getting_started_build-label: